neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 )
 ```

-After creating the endpoint, it's status can be checked by running the following.
+After creating the endpoint, its status can be checked by running the following.
 Initially, the `EndpointStatus` will be `Creating`.
 Checking after the image is
 successfully launched, it will be `InService`.
 If there are any errors, it will
 become `Failed`.